 Relay switched RF band pass filters

-RF amplifier now using a ultra high IP3 E-PHEMT RF amplifier in the receiver front end
+RF amplifier now uses the same high IP3 push pull amplifier as used in our HF Multicoupler in the receiver front end

 3.5mm soundcard audio output for headphone monitoring or connection to datamodes program

 Built in a compact aluminium case 175 x 106 x 30 mm for full RF shielding

 Clipping RF level: -13 dBm